blockhackersio/msgpunk/README.md

 | `dev-tauri` | `cargo tauri dev` |
 | `dev-browser` | `pnpm dev` |
 | `build-android` | `cargo tauri android build --apk` |

-> Every day, millions of people fill out forms on static sites.
-Every submission is a data point sold to the highest bidder.
-Msgpunk makes that impossible.
->
-> We don't need a privacy policy.
-We don't need a "we value your privacy" banner.
-We need cryptography - and we ship it.
->
-> This is the form service for the post-Snowden web.
-Stateless.
-Server-blind.
-Client-side keys.
->
-> **Your data.
-Your keys.
-Your rules.**